qwertyuiop41/retro-board/marketing/src/common/documents/blog/feature.md

 ---
-title: 'A new feature'
-subtitle: 'An example of a new feature'
+title: 'Encrypted Sessions'
+subtitle: 'What are encrypted sessions, and why should you use them?'
 author: 'Antoine Jaussoin'
 date: '2023-03-03'
 keywords: 'blog,example'
 cover: '/assets/blog/feature/cover.png'
 ---
-# Encrypted Sessions

 Why should you use encrypted sessions?
 Because you want to keep your data private, and have it stored in a way that even Retrospected can't read.
-## Starting an encrypted session
+# Starting an encrypted session

 On the homepage, click on "Encrypted Session" (instead of "Create a new session"):